 Borrowers may qualify for forgiveness of the remaining balance on their Direct Loans due to eligible federal student loans making 120 payments under certain repayment plans while employed full time by certain public service employers.
 This information can also be found in the PSLF Fact Sheet and the Dear Borrower Letter, which can be downloaded and printed.

-Scholarships (Colorado Springs Campus and Denver Instructional Site Students)
+Scholarships (Denver Instructional Site Students)

 During each academic year, University of the Rockies awards several scholarships to Colorado Springs and Denver Instructional Site students that reflect its commitment to its core values of Integrity, Service, Excellence, and Diversity.
 Scholarship recipients are selected by a variety of committees representing faculty and administrators.